Banknotes of the Philippine peso: New Design/BSP Series (1983–2019, printed from 1985 to 2013)

-In 1998, the 100,000-peso Centennial banknote, measuring 8.5"x14", accredited by the Guinness Book of World Records as the world's largest legal tender note.
+In 1998, the 100,000-peso Centennial banknote, measuring 8.5"x14", was accredited by the Guinness Book of World Records as the world's largest legal tender note.
 It was issued in very limited quantity during the celebration of the Centennial of Philippine Independence.
 In the same year, the practice in banknotes since the Commonwealth era of reproducing the signature of the President of the Philippines over the legend "President of the Philippines" was abandoned in favor of explicitly stating the president's name.
-Also the names of the Philippine president and BSP governor are capitalized, while their titles are now in lowercase.
+Also, the names of the Philippine president and BSP governor were capitalized, while their titles were now in lowercase.

-In 2001, the BSP upgraded the security features (visible fibers, value panel, security thread and watermark) of 1000, 500, and 100-peso banknotes with additional security features like a second glossy security thread, iridescent strip, fluorescent printing, optically variable ink, and microprints.
+In 2001, the BSP upgraded the security features (visible fibers, value panel, security thread and watermark) of the 100, 500, and 1000-peso banknotes with additional security features like a second glossy security thread, iridescent strip, fluorescent printing, optically variable ink, and microprints.
 In 2002, the Bangko Sentral issued a new 200-peso banknote with the same aforementioned security features and with the face of former President Diosdado Macapagal.
-His daughter, Gloria Macapagal Arroyo, is at the back of the 200-peso banknote which showed her being sworn into office at the EDSA Shrine.
+His daughter, Gloria Macapagal Arroyo, was at the back of the 200-peso banknote which showed her being sworn into office at the EDSA Shrine.
 She is the first president whose image has been included in a banknote while in office since emergency currency was issued by various provincial currency boards during World War II.

-On July 8, 2009, the BSP announced that it would recall all bank notes made of abaca and cotton soon and replace it with an all-polymer series.
-This plan has been abandoned, however, when the New Generation Currency series was launched in December 16, 2010 with all banknotes still made of abaca and cotton.
+On July 8, 2009, the BSP announced that it would recall all bank notes made of abaca and cotton and replace it with an all-polymer series.
+This plan was abandoned, however, when the New Generation Currency series began printing on November 2010, with all banknotes still made of abaca and cotton.

-These banknotes were legal tender alongside the New Generation Currency series until the end of 2015, when the New Generation Currency series became a single circulating set.
-The New Design/BSP series ceased to be legal tender on January 1, 2016, and were demonetized on December 29, 2017.
+The series had the liability of the BSP alongside the New Generation Currency series until the demonetization of the 2,000 and 100,000-piso commemorative banknotes on August 2, 2019, when the New Generation Currency series became a single circulating set, making the New Design Series the banknote series to have the longest liability (34 years) of the BSP, with main banknotes demonetized on January 3, 2018, and the said commemorative banknotes and series overall in August 2019.

 Signature pairs of the President of the Philippines and Governor of the Bangko Sentral ng Pilipinas appearing on the banknotes: